noalino/news-aggregator/README.md

 - Manage state with Redux
 - Configure Webpack
 - Implement user authentication with JWT & PassportJS
-- Configure database with mLab
+- Containerize the app with Docker
 - Deploy with Heroku